North Carolina landscaping professional designing a residential yard with proper licensing

 4. Other Key Requirements

-Besides licenses, North Carolina requires a few additional things to make sure your landscaping business is safe, reliable, and covered in case of accidents.
+Besides licenses, North Carolina requires a few additional things to make sure your lawn care Mooresville NC business is safe, reliable, and covered in case of accidents.

 a.
 Surety Bond

 To operate legally, landscapers must usually post a surety bond of $1,000.
-This acts as a financial guarantee that you’ll follow the law and fulfill your contractual duties.
+This acts as a financial guarantee that your lawn care Raleigh NC business will follow the law and fulfill contractual duties.

 b.
 Insurance